 We also have navigation systems and powerful stereos.
 Plus, there are all the engine and transmission computers, traction control, stability control, anti-lock brakes, sensors, start and stop systems, and on and on.
 Even the security system is running off the battery while the car is turned off.

-Fortunately, technology advancements has developed resilient batteries that are able to meet both CCA and RC requirements like our ACDelco 18, 24, 30, 36 and 42-month full replacement (not prorated) batteries.
+Fortunately, technology advancements have developed resilient batteries that are able to meet both CCA and RC requirements like our ACDelco 18, 24, 30, 36 and 42-month full replacement (not prorated) batteries.

 Sometimes there is quite a price range at auto part stores for batteries that will work in a particular car.
 Think of it as “good,” “better” and “best.”
 More expensive batteries have longer, better warranties and are guaranteed to last longer.
 As with most things, paying a little more up front saves in the long run.